hujiecpp/VisualFeatureTranslation/README.md

 This project is ongoing.
 (2019.3.27)

-# Image Retrieval Features

-This is a project for collecting the popular content-based image retrieval features.

-The collected features are used for preparing the meta-data of our paper:
+This is the project page of our paper:

 "Towards Visual Feature Translation."
-Hu, J., Ji, R., Liu, H., Zhang, S., Deng, C., & Tian, Q. In CVPR 2019. \[[paper](https://arxiv.org/abs/1812.00573)\]\[[project](https://github.com/hujiecpp/VisualFeatureTranslation)\]
+Hu, J., Ji, R., Liu, H., Zhang, S., Deng, C., & Tian, Q. In CVPR 2019. \[[paper](https://arxiv.org/abs/1812.00573)\]

 If you have any problem, please feel free to contact us.

+# Preparing Features

+This section contains the process of collecting popular content-based image retrieval features for preparing the meta-data of our paper.

+These features are extracted and evaluated in this section.

-# Evaluation
+## Evaluation
-## Datasets
+### Datasets
 Datasets for evaluation:
 - [Holidays](http://lear.inrialpes.fr/people/jegou/data.php#holidays) [1]
 - [Oxford5k](http://www.robots.ox.ac.uk/~vgg/data/oxbuildings/) [2]